withfabricxyz/spandex/README.md

-# SMAL
+# SpanDEX

-SMAL Meta Aggregator Library
+SpanDEX Meta Aggregator Library

 One swap library to rule them all.
 Query multiple DEX aggregators and find the best price without the added middleman tax.